 The Sri Guru Granth Sahib (SGGS) urges us to abide by Dharma at all costs.
-Through the Guru’s Shabad (Upadesh-Message), the Gurbani (SGGS) urges us to build the fence of Dharma around.
-In fact, the Gurbani calls this earth ‘Dharam Saal-ਧਰਮ ਸਾਲ’ (the place for Jeeva to practice Dharma.
+That being said, the Guru Shabad (Upadesh-Message) urges us to build the fence of Dharma around.
+In fact, the Gurbani calls this earth ‘Dharam Saal–ਧਰਮ ਸਾਲ’ (the place for Jeeva to practice Dharma).

 - ਕੁਬੁਧਿ ਡੂਮਣੀ ਕੁਦਇਆ ਕਸਾਇਣਿ ਪਰ ਨਿੰਦਾ ਘਟ ਚੂਹੜੀ ਮੁਠੀ ਕ੍ਰੋਧਿ ਚੰਡਾਲਿ ॥ ਕਾਰੀ ਕਢੀ ਕਿਆ ਥੀਐ ਜਾਂ ਚਾਰੇ ਬੈਠੀਆ ਨਾਲਿ ॥ : Evil intent, cruelty, habit of slandering others, and anger are the vices which pollute the mind.
 When these four vices are in the mind, then what good are the ceremonial lines drawn around the cooking area. (sggs 91).

-Therefore, ‘Dharma’ refers to that innate characteristic or Eternal Nature (Original Nature …), which constantly exists with a particular object.
+Therefore, ‘Dharma’ refers to that innate characteristic or Eternal Nature (Original Nature …) which constantly exists with a particular object.
 To put it otherwise, Dharma refers to that Natural Law which cannot be changed.
-Accordingly, the term Dharma is the Eternal function or Original Nature of all beings in relationship with the Supreme Truth.
+Accordingly, the term Dharma is the Eternal function or Original Nature of all beings in relationship with the One Creator.

 For example, the mind’s Original Nature is Jot Saroop.
 Also, heat is the natural Dharma of fire; liquidity is the natural Dharma of water; and so on.
 Hence, the word Dharma refers to the Eternal Virtue (ਗੁਣ) of all beings, which can not be taken away from them.
 It expresses the vital or Essential Nature of men, animals, all other creatures, metals, and so on.
 Dharma, therefore, is a comprehensive term that refers to the Immutable and Changeless Cosmic Order (Hukam…), that pervades every particle of the Cosmos, and runs the entire Universe and all beings.
 Thus, in the broader sense, Dharma is what upholds the Universe.